-The Community College of Denver (CCD) has developed an A.A. in Public Health with designation (DwD).
-Students can complete an A.A. in Public Health at the Community College of Denver and transfer to complete a Bachelor's degree from one of these Colorado public four-year institutions.
-Degree pathway supported with a • Fort Lewis College (B.A.
-Public Health]
+The Community College of Denver (CCD) has developed an A.A. in Public Health with an articulation agreement to our partner 4-year university.
+Students can complete an A.A. in Public Health at the Community College of Denver and transfer to complete a Bachelor's degree from the University of Colorado Denver [B.A.
+Public Health.]